IBM/SalesEnablement-L3-Guidance/docs/using MkDocs/04 Create content using Visual Studio Code.md

 6. When you are ready, you can commit the changes to your IBM GitHub repository by entering a **commit message** and clicking the **Commit** button.

-Note: As a best practice you should utilize brances, pull requests, etc. in **GitHub**.
+Note: As a best practice you should utilize branches, pull requests, etc. in **GitHub**.